-Urine spraying is the most common behavioural problem in cats and a leading cause of cats being surrendered to shelters and euthanised.
+Spraying and toileting behaviours are the most common behavioural problem in cats and a leading surrender and euthanasia.
 While we humans consider it a problem, it is quite normal and is their way of marking their territory.
 Naturally, this behaviour is seen as anti-social to humans and thankfully most household cats don’t need to mark their territory.

 Spraying is different from urinating outside the litter tray (which can be behavioural or medical) as spraying occurs on vertical objects such as furniture, walls, windows, blinds etc. The cat will smell the target object, then turn around and with the tail erect and quivering will direct a stream of urine onto the object.
 Feline spraying is a deliberate act and is not related to urinating at all and shouldn’t be confused with inappropriate urination.